Uthamaputhiran (2010 film): Soundtrack

 The soundtrack, composed by Vijay Antony, was released on 5 October 2010 in Chennai.
-The album consists of 6 tracks overall.
+Pavithra Srinivasan of Rediff.com wrote, "The biggest drawback of Uthamaputhiran is that there's very little originality in the songs.
+Practically all of them evoke a certain sense of deja vu, with instrumental arrangements that are simplistic at best.
+Vijay Antony could have done better".

 Release

-The film was released on Diwali alongside Arjun's Vallakottai, Mynaa, and Va Quarter Cutting.
+The film was released on Diwali alongside Vallakottai, Mynaa, and Va.
 The film netted approximately ₹ 58 lakh in three days from Chennai city and ₹ 67 lakh from Salem area on its opening weekend.
-It was hat-trick victory for Dhanush-Mithran combination.
+It was a successful venture at the box office.
 The film was however banned in western districts of Tamil Nadu.
-Upon release, Vivek's dialogues relating to the business community Kounder and scenes pertaining to the community were removed.
+Upon release, Vivek's dialogues relating to the business community Gounder and scenes pertaining to the community were removed.
 People of the Kongu caste disrupted the screening of the film as the film made negative remarks against their caste.

-Home media
+Critical reception

-The satellite rights of the film were sold to Sun TV.
+A critic from The Times of India wrote that "Though they deliver a feel good and clean family film in Uthamaputhiran (Dhanush and Jawahar), the duo should work on original themes if they want to make good on the promise they displayed in their first film together".
+A critic from Sify wrote that "Uthamaputhiran is your perfect Diwali outing.
+Go for it".
+On the contrary, Pavithra Srinivasan from Rediff.com wrote that "Dhanush's genuinely engaging act and Vivek's antics are the best thing in the movie.
+Otherwise, Uthamaputhiran is fluffy, frothy, impossibly light and has no business with logic or reason".
+A critic from Deccan Herald wrote that "Well, Uthama is no Diwali dhamaka but a damp squib to be safely avoided".